 To enter a new myth is a moment of initiation.
 One must return to the moment before myth, when the myth of anyone might still become the myth of any other.
 It is to enter the room which is both tomb and womb, to become innocent of everything except the motivation for myth. – Maya Deren, avant-garde film-maker

-Genres: Psychology/Bipolar, Metaphysical, Religion, Mythology, Memoir
+Genres: Psychology/Bipolar, Metaphysical, Religion, Mythology, Medical Memoir

 I travel as a stranger across cultures and continents, to seek out the Black Virgin, the enigmatic madonna of many names.
-Here, my voices ferment in our common shadows, doubts, and deep religious mystery.
+Here, my voices ferment in our common shadows, doubts, and visionary religious mystery.
 Blending with world religion, the Greek myths may become song-lines into dream time.
-Through the white fire of their divine names – Persephone, Artemis, Dionysos and others – to seek and find the daimon.
+Through the white fire of their divine names — Persephone, Artemis, Dionysos and others — to seek and find the daimon.

 Table of Contents